JadenCho/2020-sensor-miniproject/Report.md

 ## 2020 Sensor Miniproject Jaden Cho & Maxine Loebs - EC 463 - September 17, 2020

+## Purpose
+The purpose of this report is to display our repsonse to the given promtps as well as show the outputs of the code.

 ### Task 0 - Set up Python Websockets
 After running the code, we see that the greeting string issued is **ECE Senior Capstone IoT Simulator**